 Are you planning a trip and don’t know where to start?
 This Guide to Disneyland Paris blog will make planning a holiday to this magical place a whole lot easier.
 This article will help you book your Disneyland Paris tickets, choose your fast passes for the rides, find accommodation and choose where to eat.
 There are so many fantastic options for every stage of your holiday and planning a Disneyland Paris short break in advance will ensure your little ones have a truly magical time.

 In this article you will find

-Disneyland Paris turned 25 last year and it’s a park that has had its fair share of ups and downs since it opened it’s doors in 1992.
+Disneyland Paris has recently turned 25 and it’s a park that has had its fair share of ups and downs since it opened its doors in 1992.
 Originally known as “Eurodisney” the park struggled financially due to recession and lower than expected visitor numbers.
 After a name change and the introduction of new rides however it’s now become the number one tourist attraction in Paris, above the Eiffel Tower and The Louvre!
-It’s a popular, thriving and utterly magical park.
+It’s a popular, thriving and utterly magical theme park.

 The park is cleverly located 20 miles east of Paris in the village of Marne-la-Vallée.
 Clever because it’s within 4 hours driving time for 68 million people and within 2 hours flying time for a further 300 million people.
 It’s easy to reach for most people, brilliantly fun to research and wonderful and memorable when you finally get there.

 Disneyland Paris consist of two parks, the main park known as Parc Disneyland and a second park, Walt Disney Studios.
 There are seven on-site hotels, Disney Village filled with shops and restaurants and several off-site partner hotels.